Plumlee, bench help Nuggets rally past Nets 101-93 - WHIZ News

+Millsap shook his head when the jab about his age got back to him.

+“I don’t know if that’s a compliment or not?” he said.
+“I just feel good.”

-The Nets were playing their fourth road game in seven nights.
-They shot 23% in the second half.
+The Nuggets tired out a Nets team playing their fourth road game in seven nights.
+Brooklyn shot 23% and went 0 for 17 from 3-point range in the second half.

-Paul Millsap added 18 points for a Nuggets team that’s proving adept at rallying late.
+All those misses helped the Nuggets stage another rally.
 They overcame a 21-point, four-quarter deficit in a win over Philadelphia last week.

+On Thursday, the Nuggets trailed by 16 points in the third quarter before using a 19-6 run to work their way back.
+The comeback was spurred in large part by Denver’s bench.
+Plumlee was pivotal when Jokic went to the bench with 6:37 left in the third in foul trouble.
+Plumlee scored all 10 of his points in the second half.

+“Plumlee, that’s what he does,” Nets coach Kenny Atkinson said.
+“I thought their second unit really gave them a boost.”

 Kyrie Irving had 17 points and nine assists despite a sore right shoulder.
 Irving was questionable earlier in the day but got treatment and was ready to go by game time.